Creeping Woodsorrel (Oxalis corniculata)

 References

-1. ^ "Oxalis corniculata L." Plants of the World Online.
-Board of Trustees of the Royal Botanic Gardens, Kew.
-2017.
-Retrieved 14 October 2020.
+1. ^ a b "Oxalis corniculata L." Plants of the World Online.
+Royal Botanic Gardens, Kew.
+Retrieved 13 December 2025.

 2. ^ BSBI List 2007 (xls).
 Botanical Society of Britain and Ireland.
 Archived from the original (xls) on 2015-06-26.
 Retrieved 2014-10-17.